 2017: A CIP overview

-Find out more about 2017's coaching innovation programme and hear from some of the students taking part.
+Find out more about 2017's community innovation programme and hear from some of the students taking part.

 “The CIP has definitely improved my employability in many areas and I have learnt a lot from the experience that I can take into my career” - James Hickman.

 “In my opinion, the CIP is one of the best things I had the opportunity to experience while at Solent.
 It gave me an insight into the way people and organisations develop partnerships." - Iesha Jackson.

 Now in its fifth year, the symposium celebrates the achievements of our Community Innovation Programme (CIP).